-- At an alphanumeric touchpad, enter User Programming by pressing + System or Partition Master CODE. - 2.
-Press B until the touchpad displays "ATTACH SCHEDULES TO EVENTS," then press 囲. - 3.
-Press ID until the touchpad displays the light number you would like to schedule.
-(Refer to the User Sheets to determine which light number is associated with which lamp.) - 4.
-Press #.
-The touchpad displays the first available time schedule. - 5.
-Enter 2 to assign the time schedule ("ON") or 1 to make the time schedule inactive ("OFF") for this light.
+- At an alphanumeric touchpad, enter User Programming by pressing + System or Partition Master CODE. - 3.
+Press 🗈 until the touchpad displays the light number you would like to schedule.
+(Refer to the User Sheets to determine which light number is associated with which lamp.) - Enter 2 to assign the time schedule ("ON") or 1 to make the time schedule inactive ("OFF") for this light.

-- 6. Press # to secure your choice. - 7.
-Press 1 to go to the next time schedule, if needed, and turn the schedule on or off for this light. - 8.
-When you've finished attaching the desired time schedules, press ★ + ☑ + # to exit User Programming.
+- 6. Press # to secure your choice. - Press B to go to the next time schedule, if needed, and turn the schedule on or off for this light. - When you've finished attaching the desired time schedules, press ★ + 7 + # to exit User Programming.